What Innovations are Needed for In-home Care?

 The study from Transcend mentioned earlier in this article also showed that 62% of family caregivers agree telehealth provides an attractive option and say they’re more likely to use telehealth in the future.
 As more remote monitoring takes place and data sets are increased, predictive analytics to spur proactive interventions also will become more robust and accurate.

 Behind any changes in healthcare is the vast influence of payer models.
 Devin is seeing the need for ongoing innovation there, as well.

 “For too many years, the only time we would come to the table is when we would talk about rates and negotiating rates – and I think those are the old days,” he said.
 “They really no longer apply as we’re all working together to really improve the health of populations.
 I think from the payer standpoint, it’s also evolving in that Medicare Advantage space where we are really seeing much more robust adoption of supplemental services and maybe not even calling them supplemental services as Medicare does, but really calling them more essential services.
 I think that’s critical.
 For Medicare, I think that some level of implementation of home care services, certified nursing assistants, personal care services, are absolutely essential.
 We have too many people in the gaps of coverage where they don’t qualify for Medicaid, but it’s simply too difficult for them to have a lot of payment out of pocket for those essential services that are absolutely vital to being able to keep them in the home and community setting.”

-For the full conversation with Devin Griffith, listen to our podcast.
+For the full conversation with Devin Griffith, listen below.
 And if you want to discuss how to bring more innovative thinking to your culture, operations and communications, feel free to contact me at firstname.lastname@example.org.